-In no circumstances should physical chastisement be used in any part of the school, including EYFS.
+Corporal punishment is prohibited in all schools and nurseries and is a criminal offence.
+In no circumstances should physical chastisement or corporal punishment be used in any part of the school, including EYFS.
+The prohibition applies to all 'members of staff'.
+These include all those acting in loco parentis, such as unpaid, volunteer supervisors.
 The Governors and Head Teacher cannot support staff who use physical punishment in school.

-Reviewed November 2017 AC/SLT Reviewed October 2018 AC Reviewed March 2019 AC Reviewed August 2020 AC
+Reviewed October 2018 AC Reviewed March 2019 AC Reviewed August 2020 AC Reviewed November 2020 HD Reviewed June 2021 AC